altocodenl/tagaway/qascript.md

 				- On sidebar left, the 'eye' icon must be visible next to the selected CITY geo tag.
 				- On sidebar left, regular tags and years semi tags with positive intersections should be available.
 			- On sidebar left, click on a year semi tag.
-				- Title with 'x pictures' where 'x' is amount of thumbails available in this category intersection (COUNTRY ∩ CITY ∩ YEAR).
+				- Title with 'x pictures' where 'x' is amount of thumbails available in this category intersection (COUNTRY ∩ CITY ∩ year).
 				- Below title, the COUNTRY 'geo' semi-tag with a 'pin' icon with 'x' to its right, the CITY 'geo' semi-tag with a black 'pin' icon with 'x' to its right, and the 'year' semi-tag with a 'clock' icon and icon with 'x' to its right.
 				- On sidebar left, the COUNTRY geo tag and year semi tag must be in #5b6eff.
 				- On sidebar left, the 'eye' icon must be visible next to the selected CITY geo tag.
 				- On sidebar left, regular tags with positive intersections should be available.
 			- Click on icon with 'x' on 'year' semi tag below the title.
-			- Gallery should thumbnails correspondy to CONTRY + CITY and year semi tags.
+			- Gallery should thumbnails correspondy to COUNTRY + CITY.
 			- Click on icon with 'x' on CITY tag below the title.
-			- Gallery should thumbnails correspondy to CONTRY tags.
+			- Gallery should thumbnails correspondy to COUNTRY tags.
 			- Click on icon with 'x' on COUNTRY tag below the title.
 			- Should be back to 'all pictures'.
 			- On sidebar left, select the same COUNTRY + CITY + year tags as before.